What SEO Stands For?

 Off-page SEO involves link building, and it is a major part of it, but link building refers to the practice of obtaining high quality and relevant backlinks to your website, but off-page SEO goes way beyond that.

-It is essential because, by building high quality and relevant links, it indicates to search engines that your website is trustworthy and your content is valuable and will satisfy the user intent.
+It is essential because, through manual link building, you actively engage in acquiring high quality and relevant links, signaling to search engines that your website is trustworthy and your content is valuable, ultimately satisfying the user intent.

 Google’s Pagerank algorithm checks the quantity and quality of your website’s backlinks and decides your web page’s ranking accordingly.